SwaneGhost/India_Covid_Prediction/README.md

 # India_Covid_Prediction
-Predicting corona death in India using socioeconomical features TODO -- referance to how the readme should look https://github.com/weigertlab/tarrow
+Predicting corona death in India using socioeconomical features /n TODO -- referance to how the readme should look https://github.com/weigertlab/tarrow /n use python 3.11 only and add every package you use to rquirements.txt!!!